 Here are some benefits of preparation?

-Food: food that won’t spoil, pet food, baby food
+Food: food that won’t spoil coffee, pet food, baby food

 Having food on hand to sustain you and your family is a wise idea.
 Consider food storage and shelf life.
 Energy bars, dehydrated or canned foods,

 Cooking Supplies: waterproof matches, portable or camping stove, manual can opener, pots, pans, and utensils

 While food supply is important, think about how you will prepare food in an emergency if you don’t have access to your home’s amenities.

 Water: 1 gallon per person per day

 We use water not only to drink, but in food preparation and cleaning.
 Having proper water stored and/or a water filtration or purification system on hand is vital to making sure you have enough water in an emergency.

 Make sure you have options throughout your home for lighting should you need them.
 Flashlights with batteries and headlamps are useful.
 Make sure you know where your batteries are should you need them.

 If you have lost power, an alternate source will help you keep your food supplies from spoiling and it will keep your heat up and running and the lights on.